darenasc/awesome-data-for-good/README.md

 * [Meta's Data for Good](https://dataforgood.facebook.com/dfg/about).
 * [Microsoft's AI For Good Research Lab](https://www.microsoft.com/en-us/research/group/ai-for-good-research-lab/).

+## Resources

+* [Data Science for the Public Sector](https://github.com/DS4PS/).
+Courses and tools to create capacity and attract talent in the public and nonprofit sectors
+* [THE TECH WORKER HANDBOOK](https://techworkerhandbook.org).
+The Tech Worker Handbook is a collection of resources for tech workers who are looking to make more informed decisions about whether to speak out on issues that are in the public interest.

-## Standards and Guidelines
+## Frameworks, Guidelines, and Standards

 * [Data maturity framework for the not-for-profit sector](https://static1.squarespace.com/static/5d514d1775e9c90001345670/t/620b8207ec052e35eb5d713c/1644921354014/Data_Orchard_Data_Maturity_Framework_v2.1+2022-14-02.pdf).
 Version 2.1 © Data Orchard CIC January 2022, replacing version 2 published October 2019 and version 1 created in partnership with DataKind UK in January 2017.
 * [Digital Public Goods Standard](https://digitalpublicgoods.net/standard/).
 The Digital Public Goods Standard is a set of specifications and guidelines designed to maximise consensus about whether a digital solution conforms to the definition of a digital public good.
 * [Principles for Digital Development](https://digitalprinciples.org).
 The Principles for Digital Development are nine living guidelines that are designed to help integrate best practices into technology-enabled programs and are intended to be updated and refined over time.
-* [THE TECH WORKER HANDBOOK](https://techworkerhandbook.org).
-The Tech Worker Handbook is a collection of resources for tech workers who are looking to make more informed decisions about whether to speak out on issues that are in the public interest.